-RoboClaw share the same header and screw terminal pinouts accross the models covered in this user manual.
-The main control I/O are arranged for easy connectivity to control devices such as RC controllers.
-The headers are also arranged to provide easy access to ground and power for supplying power to external controllers.
+RoboClaw's share the same header and screw terminal pinouts accross models in this user manual.
+The main control I/O are arranged for easy connectivity to control devices such as R/C controllers.
+The headers are also arranged to provide easy access to ground and power for supplying power to external controllers. see the specific model of RoboClaw's data sheet for pinout details.